Yescafe/CoffeeOJ/readme.md

 cp server/.env.example server/.env
 ```

-Finally, you can deploy this project by referring this deployment script:
+Finally, you can deploy this project by referencing this deployment script:

 ```bash
 cat deploy/deploy-dev.sh